 Therefore, if you are not very knowledgeable about barbells, it is a good idea to buy one from a company that lists its yield strength or load capacity.
-Also keep in mind that high tensile strength also coorelates to high yield strength.
+Also, keep in mind that high tensile strength also correlates to high yield strength.

 The whip involves how much the bar will flex and yield without bending out of shape.
 For people who are beginner weight lifters, the whip is not that big a concern since they deal with lighter weights.

 However, for serious athletes who start to lift heavier weights and participate in competition, the whip is very important as it allows for easier lifting without having to strain their wrists and back.